Walking Out of the Weisfeiler Leman Hierarchy: Graph Learning Beyond Message Passing

 A different way to learn on graph data is to use similarity measures on graphs with graph kernels \citep{kriege2020survey}.
 Graph kernels often count induced subgraphs such as graphlets, label sequences, or subtrees, which relates them conceptually to our approach.
 The graphlet kernel \citep{shevispet+09} counts the occurrences of all 5-node (or more general $k$-node) subgraphs.
-The Weisfeiler-Leman kernel \cite{shervashidze2011weisfeiler} is based on iterated degree sequences and effectively counts occurrences of local subtrees.
+The Weisfeiler-Leman kernel \citep{shervashidze2011weisfeiler} is based on iterated degree sequences and effectively counts occurrences of local subtrees.
+A slightly more expressive graph kernel based on a local version of a higher-dimensional Weisfeiler-Leman algorithm was introduced in \citep{morris2020weisfeiler}.
 The Weisfeiler-Leman algorithm is the traditional yardstick for the expressiveness of GNN architectures.

+Another line of research studies Graph Transformers \citet{dwivedi2020generalization} based on Transformer networks \citep{vaswani2017attention}.
+By combining the spectral decomposition of the graph Laplacian with global transformer-based attention, spectral attention networks (SAN) by \citet{kreuzer2021rethinking} focus on global patterns in graphs. \citet{chen2022structure} propose Structure-Aware Transformers (SAT), which embed all $k$-hop subgraphs in a graph with a GNN and then process the resulting set of subgraph embeddings with a Transformer.
+In contrast to SAN, SAT thus focuses more on local features, similar to MPGNNs.\mrrand{added the global local comments}

-A few previous approaches utilize either random walks or conventional CNNs in the context of end-to-end graph learning, two concepts our method is also based on. \citet{DBLP:conf/nips/NikolentzosV20} propose a differentiable version of the random walk kernel and integrate it into a GNN architecture.
-In \cite{geerts2020walk}, the \(\ell\)-walk MPGNN adds random walks directly as features to the nodes and connects the architecture theoretically to the 2-dimensional Weisfeiler-Leman algorithm.
-Patchy-SAN \citep{Nie+2016} normalizes graphs in such a way that they can be interpreted by CNN layers. \citet{zhang2018end} proposed a pooling strategy based on sorting intermediate node embeddings and presented DGCNN which applies a 1D CNN to the sorted embeddings of a graph.
-Recently, \citet{yuan2021node2seq} used a 1D CNN layer and attention for neighborhood aggregation to compute node embeddings.
+A few previous approaches utilize conventional CNNs in the context of end-to-end graph learning.
+Patchy-SAN \citep{Nie+2016} normalizes graphs in such a way that they can be interpreted by CNN layers. \citet{zhang2018end} proposed a pooling strategy based on sorting intermediate node embeddings and presented DGCNN which applies a 1D CNN to the sorted embeddings of a graph. \citet{yuan2021node2seq} used a 1D CNN layer and attention for neighborhood aggregation to compute node embeddings.